Devendra Fadnavis: Life and education

 Fadnavis practices Hinduism.
-He married Amruta Fadnavis, an actress, singer and banker, in 2005.
+He married Amruta Sharad Ranade, an actress, singer and banker, in 2005.
 Both of them met at a marriage ceremony of a common friend.
 After two years of marriage, the couple had a daughter, Divija Fadnavis, in 2007.

 Early political career (1989–2014)

 Many of Fadnavis's family members have been involved in electoral politics.
 Both his father, Gangadhar Rao Fadnavis, and aunt, Sobha Fadnavis, were members of the Bharatiya Janata Party and served in the state legislature.
 Fadnavis joined the RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1989.
 Later in the year 1992, he became a Councillor, representing the Ram Nagar Ward in the Nagpur Municipal Corporation.
 In 1997, at the age of 27, Fadnavis became the youngest mayor of the Nagpur and the second-youngest mayor in the history of India.
 He took the decision to double property tax in Nagpur, raising 35 crore rupees for the municipal corporation.
 He remained as a Mayor until 1999, and later held a position in the newly created Mayor in Council from 1999 to 2001, after the system was introduced by the Maharashtra government in 1998.

-Fadnavis was elected to the Maharashtra Vidhan Sabha in the 1999 elections after he won in the Nagpur West constituency.
+Fadnavis was elected to the Maharashtra Legislative Assembly in the 1999 elections after he won in the Nagpur West constituency.
 In the 2004 elections, he was re-elected to the assembly from the same constituency.
 Later in the 2009 elections, he contested from the newly created Nagpur South West constituency.

 Fadnavis took over as the president of the Maharashtra unit of the BJP in 2013.
 His appointment to this position has been credited to his closeness with the RSS.
 According to political commentators, the party appointed him based on advice of the RSS.
 Fadnavis being one of the youngest BJP state presidents, his appointment was also seen as an attempt by the party to attract youth voters.
 His appointment was made when tensions between the then deputy Leader of Opposition in Lok Sabha Gopinath Munde and the former BJP national president Nitin Gadkari were high.
 His appointment to the position was seen as a mutual compromise by Gopinath Munde-led and Nitin Gadkari-led factions within the state unit of the party.

 During his term as the party president, he criticised the Congress and NCP government for their alleged irrigation scam.
 He used the issue heavily in successive election campaigns for the Lok Sabha election and the State legislative assembly election.